Fraud Blocker

 How is an Intensive Program different from regular therapy?

-Our Intensive Program is designed for couples who want or need to make progress right now.
-It’s usually done in 3-4 hour blocks of time which facilitates quicker progress than we see with weekly therapy.
-Our intensive program is not currently covered by insurance.
+Our Intensive Program is designed for couples who want or need more immediate and comprehensive support than traditional couples counseling can provide.
+These programs are completed in 3-4 hour blocks of time with a therapist, which facilitates quicker progress than we see with weekly therapy.
+Our Intensive Program is not currently covered by insurance.
 However, the service is reimbursed through most health savings accounts.
 Please see our Intensive Couples Counseling page for more details.

 Request Appointment